FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

  * **Revoked Certificates**

- If the X.509 certificate of a principal has been revoked, a copy of that certificate is stored in this folder -- a subfolder for each CA contains the revoked certificates for that CA.
+ If the X.509 certificate of a principal has been revoked, a copy of that certificate is stored within this folder.
+These revoked certificates are stored in sub-folders containing the name of the CA that issued the certificate.

  This list is conceptually the same as a CA's Certificate Revocation List (CRL), but relates to revocation of membership from the organization rather than revocation from the CA. As a result, the administrator of an MSP, local or global, can quickly revoke a principal from an organization without having to resort to revoking their certificate from a CA -- which, of course, might not be appropriate.